TCPHijinks/Desktop-Mascot/TO DO.md

 * Can get flustered/blush if cursor nearby for too long.
 * If cursor slowly hovered above it's head the mascot will attempt to grab it.
 * If grabbed it'll hold onto the cursor as if you were holding it.
-* If drag mascot too fast it gets dizzy and vomits rainbows.
+* If user drags the mascot too fast, it gets dizzy and vomits rainbows.
 * Allow mascot to climb and walk on windows.
 * Support for dual monitors.
 * Mascot moves to second monitor if fullscreen game running in the first.

 ## Bugs and Improvements:
+* Clean code.
 * Improve throwing mascot system.